 This is a dirty trick.
 Those that consider themselves “purists” should not try this at home.

-I stumbled upon this tactic last winter while watching a friend fish a small stream with a Tenkara rod.
+I stumbled upon this tactic several winters ago while watching a friend fish a small stream with a Tenkara rod.
 I’ve adapted the technique for my style of fishing, and have found it to be very useful!

 Simply put it’s, jigging the fly through a pool.